New Student Enrollment Recommendations

 Preparing for the Math Major or Minor

 Students may be admitted to the math major or math minor after successfully completing a semester each of multivariable calculus and linear algebra.
 Additional prerequisites for the major are admission to the College of Arts and Sciences and a 3- or 4-credit computer programming course with a letter grade of C– or better.
-Eligible courses include: CS 1110, CS 1112, CS 1115, CS 2110, CS 2112.
-(AP or transfer credit accepted.)
+Eligible courses include: CS 1110, CS 1112, CS 2110, CS 2112.
+Advanced placement and transfer credit are accepted.
 Prospective math majors are strongly encouraged to take the programming course during their first year.